scheduleonce/developer-center/docs/webhooks/using-webhooks.md

 For example, you can use a webhook subscription to automatically send guest details to your server whenever a new booking is made.

 You can register webhooks to send an HTTP POST request for specific types of booking or conversation events, or register a webhook to let you know when any booking or conversation lifecycle event takes place.
+[See all available webhook events and their payloads](/reference/booking-calendars/#tag/webhook-events).

 > 🚧 POST messages may contain sensitive customer data.
 Always use HTTPS when providing the receiving POST URL.